 NOTE—Transmissions need to comply with the channelization for the regulatory domain of operation.

 The UL Activity bit is set to 1 to indicate that STAs associated with the SST AP that transmits the SST element are permitted to transmit frames that are not immediate response frames on the channel(s) identified by the Channel Activity Bitmap and Maximum Transmission Width at the time indicated in the Activity Start Time subfield.
-Otherwise is set to 0.
+Otherwise it is set to 0.

 The DL Activity bit is set to 1 to indicate that the AP that transmits the SST element intends to transmit frames that are not immediate response frames on the channel(s) identified by the Channel Activity Bitmap and Maximum Transmission Width at the time indicated in the Activity Start Time subfield.
-Otherwise is set to 0.
+Otherwise it is set to 0.

 The Maximum Transmission Width field indicates the maximum permitted PPDU bandwidth for a transmission on the indicated channel and cannot exceed the BSS operating channel width specified by the AP in a transmitted S1G Operation element.
 In order to abide by the rules of each regulatory domain, the maximum operating channel width is limited by the BSS operating channel width even if the Maximum Transmission Width field specifies otherwise.
 The maximum permitted PPDU bandwidth is in MHz and is determined based on the Maximum Transmission Width subfield as shown in Table 8-258a7 (Mapping between Maximum Transmission Width field and maximum permitted PPDU bandwidth).